mgechev/angular-aop/README.md

 **Note:** In this way you won't couple your target methods/objects with the aspect at all but your target service must be defined as provider.

+##v0.1.2

+Added `forceObject` property to the rules.
+This way issues like [#12](https://github.com/mgechev/angular-aop/issues/12) will not be reproducable since we can force the framework to wrap the target's method, insted of the target itself (in case the target is a function with "static" methods").

+Issues fixed:

+- Once a function is wrapped into an aspect its methods are preserved.
+We add the target to be prototype of the wrapper, this way using the prototype chain the required methods could be found.

 Roadmap
 =======